nitad54448/yappari-5-1/README.md

 This is a Zview file, also an ASCII type, that can hold multiple data sets.
 Yappari will read all datasets it finds in this file and insert them in the datasets listing, with a name taken from the file name and a suffix indicating the position in the file : the first datasets will have __0__, then __1__, .. and so on.
 The separator setting will not be used in reading this file.

 __HDF5-MFLI__
 This is a HDF5 file, a binary file, that can hold multiple data sets.
-The datafile must be saved by MFIA or MFLI with impedance options (it must hold an _imps_ group.
+The datafile must be saved by MFIA or MFLI with impedance options.
+It must hold an _imps_ group.
 An exemple of such file is given in the /data directory, it has a _h5_ extension.
+An error will appear if the file does not hold _imps_ groups.

 __Z-MFLI__
 This is a text file, that can hold multiple data sets, which is obtained by programs I wrote in my lab.
 An exemple of such file is given in the /data directory but it has probably little interest for other users.